axiotl/aqua-tools/README.md

 ## Installation and Dependencies

-### Stand alone installation:

 ### Docker Container:
+We highly recommend using Docker for an easy and cohesive experience to use AQuA tools.

 Sample data and AQuA tools along with all their dependencies can be easily setup via Docker.
-Before getting started, ensure Docker is installed on your machine.
+Before getting started, ensure Docker Desktop is installed on your machine.

 Download the `Dockerfile` available in the Docker folder of this repo and build the image as follows-